Esther-Teo/ESD-G6TB/README.txt

 We have created 2 Gmail accounts to test out the Google Log In API and you can test it out too by using these login credentials)

 User Email
-email: mikeyscarn69@gmail.com
+Email: mikeyscarn69@gmail.com
-PWD: ESDBestMod
+pwd: ESDBestMod

 Tutor Email
-email: bcoskitt@gmail.com
+Email: bcoskitt@gmail.com
 pwd: ESDBestMod